glpi-project/docdev/source/devapi/controllers.rst

 The examples in this documentation use the magic ``__invoke`` method to force the controller to have only one action (see https://symfony.com/doc/current/controller/service.html#invokable-controllers).

-In general, this is recommended way to proceed but we do not force it and you are allowed to use multi actions controllers if you need them.
+In general, this is a recommended way to proceed but we do not force it and you are allowed to use multi actions controllers if you need them, by adding another public method and configuring it with the ``#[Route(...)]`` attribute.

 Handling errors (missing rights, bad request, …)
 ++++++++++++++++++++++++++++++++++++++++++++++++

 A controller may throw some exceptions if it receive an invalid request.
+Exceptions will automatically converted to error pages.

-You can use any exception that extends ``Symfony\Component\HttpKernel\Exception``, see below examples.
+If you need exceptions with specific HTTP codes (like 4xx or 5xx codes), you can use any exception that extends ``Symfony\Component\HttpKernel\Exception\HttpException``.

+GLPI also provide some custom Http exceptions in the ``Glpi\Exception\Http\`` namespace.

 Missing rights
 ++++++++++++++